larus-breeze/sw_tools/README.md

       File/Import_General/Existing Projects into Workspace

 to set up your workspace with the Eclipse project for the SIL system.
+The root within Eclipse shall point to "SIL_flight_sensor_emulator".
+After that you will be able to say "build all" to compile and link the project.

 The program needs a **pair of files**  foo.f50 and (same name)  foo.f50.EEPROM